JuliaLang/Pkg.jl/docs/src/creating-packages.md

   end
   ```

+Note that changing behavior from automatic to conditional may be a breaking change, and may require a major version bump.

-#### Using an extension while supporting older Julia version
+#### Using an extension while supporting older Julia versions

 If you want to use an extension with compatibility constraints while supporting earlier Julia
 versions you have to duplicate the packages under `[weakdeps]` into `[extras]`.
 This is an unfortunate
-duplication but without doing this the project verifier under older Julia versions will complain (error).
+duplication, but without doing this the project verifier under older Julia versions will throw an error.

 ## Package naming guidelines